-IPOs included at this stage were offerings that produced a genuine diversification of ownership among a base of minority shareholders (as opposed to private placements involving the preferential allocation of stock with institutional or corporate block holders in pre-arranged quantities and prices).
+At the second stage, to ensure that our population covered IPOs and not private placements, the IPO prospectuses were obtained.
+The IPOs included at this stage were offerings that produced a genuine diversification of ownership amongst a base of minority shareholders (as opposed to private placements involving the preferential allocation of stock with institutional or corporate block holders in pre-arranged quantities and prices).
 Equally, care was taken to avoid misclassifications of registrations, introductions and seasoned (secondary) offerings, as these are often also officially referred to as IPOs.
 Furthermore, IPOs are defined as offerings of ordinary shares with single class voting rights, that is, excluding preferred stock, convertibles, unit and investment trusts, as well as readmissions, reorganizations and demergers, and transfers of shares between main and development boards.
 As a result of these efforts to solely focus on IPOs, our final population was reduced to 276 genuine IPO firms.